facebookresearch/habitat-lab/README.md

 ## Documentation

-Browse the online [Habitat-Lab documentation](https://aihabitat.org/docs/habitat-lab/index.html).
-And the extentive [tutorial on how to train your agents with Habitat](https://aihabitat.org/tutorial/2020/).
+Browse the online [Habitat-Lab documentation](https://aihabitat.org/docs/habitat-lab/index.html) and the extensive [tutorial on how to train your agents with Habitat](https://aihabitat.org/tutorial/2020/).
 For Habitat 2.0, use this [quickstart guide](https://aihabitat.org/docs/habitat2/).

 ## Docker Setup